Baboy PHPigs

 Here are verified 2026 prices, brand-by-brand comparisons, and the math behind mixing your own feed versus buying commercial.

 But that number swings wildly depending on your FCR.
 The feed conversion ratio measures how many kilos of feed produce one kilo of liveweight gain.
-The DA's Hog Industry Roadmap pegged the national average FCR at 3.19 in 2020, with a target of 2.27 by 2026.
-Most backyard operations land somewhere around 3.0-3.5.
+The DA's Hog Industry Roadmap 2022-2026 pegged the national average FCR at 3.19 in 2020, with a target of 2.27 by 2026.
+Most backyard operations land somewhere around 3.0 to 3.5.

 FCRFeed Cost/kgCost per kg of GainFeed Cost for 85 kg Gain